 The majority of people are experiencing challenges with regard to mental health because of a number of factors.
 These include not grabbing the chance at the right time for early identification and prevention, improper medical services, not giving preference to keep resources for such treatments.

 All thanks to the stigmas that are attached to mental illness.
 Not treating mental illness in children can have severe consequences.
-For instance:

 - it impacts their ability to learn